Youth and Kids Q & A

 How are the Easter Bunny, the Tooth Fairy and Santa Claus doing?

 None of them is sick.
 They are following all the directions and doing well.
-They are very good at social distancing even at other times.
+They are very good at physical distancing even at other times.

 Questions about staying safe

 Why do we need to stay six (6) feet apart?
 Why not two feet or another number?